venustuspl/Coding-Standards-Best-Practices/README.md

 - Use searchable names
 - Replace magic numbers with named constants
 - Avoid encodings.
 Don't append prefixes or type information

+# General rules
+- Follow standard conventions.
+- Keep it simple stupid.
+Simpler is always better.
+Reduce complexity as much as possible.
+- Boy scout rule.
+Leave the campground cleaner than you found it.

 # Functions rules